-In a dominant display in Glasgow, the Glasgow Sharks proved themselves a team to be feared with a convincing 63-point victory over the Port Malmö Lynx.
+In a dominant display in the Scottish capital, the Glasgow Giants proved themselves a team to be feared with a convincing 63-point victory over the Port Malmö Lynx.
 With 7 individual goal kickers, the Scotts were too good for the Swedes in this international friendly at the GHA Rugby Club.
 Despite coming off some good form in 2018 with a win in the Swedish Cup and a solid performance in the AFL Europe Champions League, the Lynx struggled to find the scoreboard due to a very impressive defensive performance from the hosts.

 When the sequel is just as good as the original!